 Video Recording and Photography:

 Videos and photos of the competition or competition areas are not allowed at this time, except by ACSW approved photographers/videographers.
-No portion of any event may be videotaped or photographed for commercial or other purposes without written authorisation from ACSW.
+No portion of any event may be videotaped or photographed for commercial or other purposes without written authorization from ACSW.
 All photographs, video broadcast, and telecast rights for ACSW events are the exclusive property of ACSW.

 As a condition of your entry, you agree to allow ACSW, or their agents, to video you and your dog, during the entirety of the trial.
 These videos are the property of ACSW.
 All competitors, through entry at any ACSW event, waive any and all rights relative to video broadcast or photography of such event.

-Volunteers enter here
+Volunteers register here

 8:00 am - 5:00 pm